Epstein-Zin Utility Maximization on a Random Horizon: Examples

 where $\alpha$, $r$, $k$, $m$, $\lambda$ and $\eps$ are given nonnegative constants, with $2\alpha m^2>k^2$ satisfied such that $Y_t>0$ $\forall t\ge 0$ a.s.
-For $\eps=0$, this is the standard Heston model of stochastic volatility, which has been investigated in \cite{Kraft13}, \cite{Kraft17}, and \cite{Xing}.
-For $\eps>0$, this is an $\eps$-modification of the Heston model.
-Using an $\eps$-modification is often of practical necessity.
-For instance, it is used in \cite{Zawisza15} for the Scott and Stein-Stein models of stochastic volatility, to obtain bounds of the market price of risk.
-Similarly, \cite{Pham02} uses an $\eps$-modification to ensure uniform ellipticity in the Hull-White model.

-We will focus on a random horizon that is related to the first exit time of the zero-mean return of $S$ (defined precisely below).
-For the Heston model (i.e. $\eps=0$), such an exit time has been studied in detail in \cite{Masoliver08, Masoliver09}, under the assumption $\rho=0$.
-In the following, we will follow \cite{Masoliver08, Masoliver09} to take $\rho=0$, so that $W^\rho = \hat W$.
-This is supported by empirical analysis in \cite{Silva03} and \cite{Dragulescu02}, although there exist other estimates of $\rho$ in the literature (such as \cite{Pan02} and \cite{Chernov00}).
+For $\eps=0$, this is the standard Heston model of stochastic volatility, which has been investigated in \cite{Kraft13, Kraft17, Xing}.
+For $\eps>0$, this forms an $\eps$-modification of the Heston model.
+It is used in \cite{Zawisza15} to obtain bounds of the market price of risk in the Scott and Stein-Stein models of stochastic volatility, as well as in \cite{Pham02} to ensure uniform ellipticity in the Hull-White model.
+In the following, we will take $\rho=0$ (whence $\hat\rho=1$), so that $W^\rho = \hat W$.
+This is supported by empirical analysis in \cite{Silva03, Dragulescu02}, although there are other estimates of $\rho$ in the literature (such as \cite{Pan02, Chernov00}).

-The zero-mean return process of $S$, denoted by $\cW$, is defined as the return of $S$ (i.e. $dS_t/S_t$) minus its drift, i.e.
+As illuminated by the seminal work De Long et al.\ \cite{DeLong90}, a rational investor faces two distinct kinds of risk---the {\it fundamental risk} and the {\it noise trader risk}.
+The former refers to the inherent uncertainty in an asset's expected return (due to technological advances, macroeconomic conditions, etc.), while the latter is the risk that noise traders may {sustainably} push the asset price away from its fundamental value.
+This perspective differs from the classical arbitrage argument: Friedman \cite{Friedman53} and Fama \cite{Fama65}, among many others, assert that noise traders are met in the market by rational arbitrageurs who actively trade against them, which effectively drives the asset price back to normal.
+In reality, the opposite can happen: precisely in view of noise traders' unpredictable behavior (that may distort the asset price indefinitely), rational investors are less willing to trade; see e.g., \cite{DeLong90, SV97, Barberis98}.
+In a sense, noise traders intimidate rational investors into retreat.